1 Bioconductor Package Submissions

 • To trigger a new build, include a version bump in your commit, e.g., from Version: 0.99.0 to Version: 0.99.1.
 Pre-release versions utilize the 0.99.z format.
 When accepted and released, your package’s version number will be automatically incremented to 1.0.0.

 • If in the pre-review process there are identified larger issues with the package, a label 3e. pending pre-review changes or a more specific flag of package issue will be assigned.
-Please address any pre-review identified issues and comment back for the package admininstrators to re-evaluate.
+Please address any pre-review identified issues and comment back for the package administrators to re-evaluate.

 • Once your package builds and checks without errors or (avoidable) warnings, the package is assigned a reviewer.
 The package will be labelled 2.
 Review in progress.

-• The reviewr will provide a technical review of your package.
+• The reviewer will provide a technical review of your package.
 Other Bioconductor developers and users with domain expertise are encouraged to provide additional community commentary.
 Reviewers will add comments to the issue you created.

 • Please be courteous with your package reviewers and always follow the Bioconductor Code Of Conduct with correspondence.
 Please allow 2-3 weeks for reviewers to assess your package.

 • Respond to the issues raised by the reviewers.
 You must respond to the primary reviewer, and are strongly encouraged to consider community commentary.
-Typically your response will involve code modifications; commit these to the default branch of git.bioconductororg.
+Typically your response will involve code modifications; commit these to the default branch of git.bioconductor.org.
 When you have addressed all concerns, add a comment to the issue created in step 2 to explain your response.

 • The reviewer will assess your responses, perhaps suggesting further modifications or clarification.
 The reviewer will then accept your package for inclusion in Bioconductor, or decline it.
 The label 2. review in progress will be replaced by 3a. accepted or 3b. declined.